microsoft/chat-copilot/plugins/OBO/README.md

 4. Change the WebAPI appsettings.json file

-   - In order to avoid commiting secrets to your repo it is recommended you change the appsettings.Development.json as this file will be ignored by GIT

    - create a new section as shown below and replace the information with your tenant id, client id and client secret,

   ```json